kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/07-closing-your-account/articles/03-how-do-i-close-my-wise-business-account/content.md

+# Closing your account
-# How do I close my Wise Business account?
+## How do I close my Wise Business account?
 When you sign up for a Wise Business account, you may or may not have a personal account attached to it.
 You can close just the business account, or both the personal and business accounts.

 In either scenario, there are a few things you can do before closing your account(s):